ejordan04/azure-storage-account/README.md

 This tutorial outlines a step-by-step process for deploying a storage account in Azure.<br />

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure

 - Microsoft Azure Storage Accounts

 <h2>Operating Systems Used </h2>

 - Windows 10 (21H2)

-<h2>High-Level Deployment and Configuration Steps</h2>

-- Setup Resources in Azure
-- Ensure Connectivity between Client-1 and Domain Controller
-- Install Active Directory
+<h2>Objectives</h2>

+- Create a Resource Group
-- Create an Admin and Normal User Account
+- Deploy a Storage Account
-- Add Client-1 to the domain
+- Add a Container within the Storage Account
-- Setup Remote Desktop for non-administrative users on Client-1
-- Create a bunch of additional users with PowerShell ISE
+- Upload/Edit a File inside the Container

 <h2>Deployment and Configuration Steps</h2>